-We, the undersigned organizations representing the American travel and tourism business community, are grateful for the Biden Administration's continued leadership in the fight against COVID-19.
-With declining hospitalization rates, increased immunity, widely available vaccines and cutting-edge treatments on the horizon, America is reaching an inflection point where endemic-focused policies can replace pandemic-driven restrictions.
-As leading U.S. travel and business organizations, we respectfully urge the Administration to chart a clear course for replacing pandemic-era travel advisories, requirements and restrictions with endemic-focused policies of a "new normal" that enable travel to resume fully, freely and safely.
+Because of the progress that's been made, you are stepping into this role at a pivotal time where declining hospitalization rates, increased immunity, widely available vaccines and cutting-edge treatments will allow endemic-focused policies to replace pandemic-driven restrictions.
+To this end, we respectfully urge you to quickly focus on replacing pandemic-era travel advisories, requirements and restrictions with endemic-focused policies of a "new normal" that enable travel to resume fully, freely and safely.

-Throughout the pandemic, many of us have strongly supported federal policies to combat COVID-19 and keep travel moving, including a vaccine requirement to restart international travel and the federal mask mandate.
-Travel businesses also implemented a layered approach to public health and safety that aligned with or exceeded guidance from the Centers for Disease Control and Prevention (CDC).
+Throughout the pandemic, we strongly supported federal policies that were necessary to combat COVID-19 and keep travel moving safely, including a vaccine requirement to restart international travel and the federal mask mandate.